zowe/docs-site/docs/appendix/zowe-glossary.md

 * **workspace directory**

+  The standard directory where Zowe server component and extension configuration is stored.
+In v1, this was located within the instance directory, but in v2 it can be any directory specified by the zowe configuration file.
+Refered to in code as `WORKSPACE_DIRECTORY` (v1) and `zowe.workspaceDirectory` (v2).

 * **Zowe configuration file**

   Zowe.yaml: It is a YAML file that is required to configure Zowe runtime.
 It can be used as an alternative to instance.env if you have to configure Zowe in more granular level.
 It is also required to start Zowe in high availability mode.
 See https://docs.zowe.org/stable/user-guide/configure-instance-directory/#creating-the-zoweyaml-file